-- 11. (1) A staff member - - (a) may belong to a medical aid fund of his or her choice; - (b) may not be forced to be a member of the medical aid fund of the Council. - (2) A staff member must apply on the form provided by the Council to indicate his or her intention to be a member of the medical aid fund of the Council. - (3) A permanent staff member must contribute thirty per cent (30%) of the total monthly contribution to the medical aid fund and the Council must contribute the remaining seventy per cent (70%) of the total monthly contribution in respect of each permanent staff member. - (4) The Council is not obliged to provide medical aid in respect of a retired former staff member or a staff member that resigned, except where such an obligation was included in a separation agreement between the Council and the former staff member.
+- 11. (1) A staff member - - (a) may belong to a medical aid fund of his or her choice; and - (b) may not be forced to be a member of the medical aid fund of the Council. - (2) A staff member must apply to the Council on a form provided by the Council to indicate his or her intention to be a member of the medical aid fund of the Council. - (3) A permanent staff member must contribute thirty per cent (30%) of the total monthly contribution to the medical aid fund and the Council must contribute the remaining seventy per cent (70%) of the total monthly contribution in respect of each permanent staff member. - (4) The Council has no obligation with regard to providing a medical aid towards a retired former staff member or a staff member that resigned, except where such an obligation was included in a separation agreement between the Council and the former staff member.